 (Sports Arena and North Park)

 The brewery is doing monthly can releases you can pre-order online or buy direct from the source starting the release day party.
 Most of these beers show up on tap at the tasting room prior to release so you can figure out which ones you like best.
 Word on the street is the Modern Times hazy IPA cans hit the sweet spot after two weeks.
+Their latest release, Luna Park has hit the sweet spot of soft hazy beer with tons of fruit.

 2) Pure Project